-Smart view is the setting and operation software for Woodward protective devices.
+Smart view is the setting and operation software for SEG protective devices.

-It is available on the product DVD that is part of the delivery of the protective device.
-The setup program "Smartview\SE\Install.exe" is contained in the "Smart view SE" folder of the product DVD.
+It is available on the product DVD that can be ordered from SEG.
+The setup program "Smartview_SE_Install.exe" is contained in the "Smart view SE" folder of the product DVD.

-In addition, the Smart view setup can also be retrieved from this Woodward download area: => wwdmanuals.com/smart\view
+In addition, the Smart view setup can also be downloaded from the SEG download area: -> wwdmanuals.com/smart_view

-- Start the setup program and follow the steps displayed by the setup wizard. - After the software has been successfully installed it can be launched via: Start $\rightarrow$ Programs $\rightarrow$ Woodward $\rightarrow$ Smart view SE $\rightarrow$ Smart view
+- Start the setup program and follow the steps displayed by the setup wizard. - After the software has been successfully installed it can be launched via: Start \rightarrow Programs \rightarrow SEG \rightarrow Smart view SE \rightarrow Smart view

-Setup of the Connection PC - Protective Device
+2.1 Setup of the Connection PC - Protective Device